eye4357/x_make_persistent_env_var_x/README.md

 ## Mission Log
 - Inspect, create, update, and purge environment variables across user and system scopes.
 - Persist changes with JSON ledgers that the orchestrator and Change Control teams can audit.
-- Offer both JSON CLI and PySide6 control dialog surfaces so operators handle secrets the way the situation demands.
+- Offer both JSON CLI and Tkinter control dialog surfaces so operators handle secrets the way the situation demands (and yes, I remain thoroughly disgusted that we had to crawl back to Tkinter).
 - Guard against drift with deterministic logging, registry safeguards, and typed interfaces.
 - Default vault profile now tracks `SLACK_TOKEN` alongside the PyPI and GitHub credentials so the Slack dump-and-reset runner never launches without a verified API key.

 ## Instrumentation
 - Python 3.11 or newer.
 - Ruff, Black, MyPy, Pyright, pytest for hygiene.
-- PySide6 when using the GUI flows.
+- Tkinter when using the GUI flows (begrudgingly).

 ## Operating Procedure
 1. `python -m venv .venv`